McStasMcXtrace/Schools/SOLEIL_March_2022/Day2_Thursday_March_10th/6_Practical_Virtual_Exp_diffraction/README.md

 #### Step A.2: use a component from the neutron world

-Get the component [PSD_monitor_rad](http://mcstas.org/download/components/2.7.1/contrib/PSD_monitor_rad.comp) which is a PSD with a radial integration included.
+Get the component [PSD_monitor_rad](http://mcstas.org/download/components/3.1/contrib/PSD_monitor_rad.comp) (for McXtrace 3.x) which is a PSD with a radial integration included.
 It originates from the McStas neutron-ray equivalent of McXtrace.
 To use it we need a few modifications.

 Edit the `PSD_monitor_rad.comp` component with a text editor of your choice, e.g. gedit.
 - Change the occurences of `restore_neutron` into `restore_xray`.